 Fortnite, for better or worse, has a consistently inconsistent narrative built upon each season; while it’s sheer madness, this madness makes Fortnite unique, and the lore doesn’t have to make sense.
 Pirates, spies, aliens, Jedi and superheroes all play a part in the insanity that is Fortnite and honestly, that’s just fine.

-While controversial to some, the fact Fortnite can offer crossovers with so many other franchises is not only a major driving force behind the longevity and engagement of Fortnite Battle Royale but also gaming in general.
+While controversial to some, Fortnite’s ability to offer crossovers with so many other franchises is a major driving force behind the longevity and engagement of Fortnite Battle Royale and gaming in general.

 Too many games take themselves too seriously, and sometimes it’s good to engage Kratos in a dance battle with a giant banana while Master Chief looks on disapprovingly.